 Southwest Tennessee Community College has $126.6 million impact on the Mid-South

-September 27, 2018 – Results of an economic impact study released today reveal Southwest Tennessee Community College added $126.6 million in annual income to the Mid-South economy in 2016-2017, supporting nearly 2,500 jobs.
+Results of a recent economic impact study reveal Southwest Tennessee Community College added $126.6 million in annual income to the Mid-South economy in 2016-2017, supporting nearly 2,500 jobs.

-A Southwest education is an excellent investment for students.
-Graduates with an associate degree earned $11,600 more a year than those with a high school diploma.
+A Southwest education is an even better investment for students.
+Graduates with an associate degree earned nearly $18,000 more a year than those with a high school diploma.
 That’s $8.70 in annual lifetime earnings for every dollar they invest in a Southwest education.
-This corresponds to an annual rate of return of 21.2 percent.

 Southwest alumni added $45 million to the economy, an economic boost similar to hosting the World Series eight times.
 And students’ daily expenditures amounted to more than $11 million, enough to buy groceries for 800 families for a year.

 Southwest experienced a 10 percent boost in enrollment in 2017 after 7 consecutive years of decline and a projects to maintain the enrollment level this fall with over 9,300 students.